Azure/autorest.typescript/test/integration/generated/customUrlMoreOptions/README.md

-# CustomUrlMoreOptionsClient library for JavaScript
+# CustomUrlMoreOptions client library for JavaScript

-This package contains an isomorphic SDK (runs both in node.js and in browsers) for CustomUrlMoreOptionsClient.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for CustomUrlMoreOptions client.

 Test Infrastructure for AutoRest